tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 # Design Principles

-1. Make it correct
+1. Make it work
-3. Make it extensible
+2. Make it correct
-2. Make it simple(r)
+3. Make it fast
-4. Optimise
+4. Make it simple

 ----------------------------------------------------------------------